-- "Shakespeare, Literary History, and Psychoanalysis', in The Cambridge Companion to Literature and Psychoanalysis, ed.
-Vera Camden (Cambridge: Cambridge University Press), 6,000 words, commissioned.
+- "Recognitions: Shakespeare, Freud, and the story of psychoanalysis", in The Cambridge Companion to Literature and Psychoanalysis, ed.
+Vera Camden (Cambridge: Cambridge University Press), 6,000 words, submitted.

 - “Philip Sidney”, in The Oxford History of Poetry in English, volume 4: Sixteenth-Century British Poetry, ed.
 Patrick Cheney and Catherine Bates (Oxford: Oxford University Press), 9,000 words, submitted.

 - “Abject Authorship: A Portrait of the Artist in Ovid and his Renaissance Imitators”, in Ovid and Masculinity in the Renaissance, ed.
 John S. Garrison and Goran Stanivukovic (Montreal: McGill-Queens University Press), 7,500 words, submitted.